X1 Control Panel Expert Mode Overview

 Main Menu

-Starting from the top left of the Control Panels window you will find the Main Menu.
+Starting from the top left of the X1 Control Panels window, pressing the three lines, you will find the Main Menu.
 Here you can access some of the key functionality detailed below.

 Save Mappings to Permanent Flash Memory in Mouse:

-This option allows you to export all of your profiles to the Z itself so they can be used on devices that do not have access to the Control Panel.
-Such as Linux, or even PS4/XBOX One.
+- This option allows you to export all of your profiles to the mouse itself so they can be used on devices that do not have access to the Control Panel.

 Import Mappings from a File:

-Allows your to import mapping files either from your own backups, or files you’ve downloaded from other users.
+- Allows you to import profiles either from your own backups or .spcf files you’ve downloaded from other users or external sources.

 Clear and Reset Settings in Driver and Mouse: